graetz23/coolSAA1064/README.md

 Features are:

-- select IC's internal test mode switching on all segemtns
+- select IC's internal test mode switching on all segments
 - select mode for two or four digits
 - select the intensity of the segments by dark, normal, bright
 - select the intensity of the segments by an integer 1 ..
 7